 Essential Crochet Tools

-I was delighted to spend some time with Grace Smith, the owner of this business.
+I was delighted to visit with Grace Smith, the owner of this business.
 She’s an energetic US Navy spouse, building a business while assigned to the San Diego area.
 During our discussion, Grace gave me a sample of Athena’s Elements 7.0mm & 8.0mm Crochet Hooks to “test drive” and provide a review.
 This product is no longer offered since she’s changed to the American letter sizes and offers a complete set of crochet hooks for a very affordable price.

 The review I posted on Amazon: